litmuschaos/litmus-docs/website/docs/concepts/probes.md

 ---
 id: probes
-title: Probes
+title: Resilience Probes
-sidebar_label: Probes
+sidebar_label: Resilience Probes
 ---

 ---

-In Litmus, Probes are pluggable checks that can be defined within the ChaosEngine for any Chaos Experiment.
-The experiment pods execute these checks based on the mode they are defined in & factor their success as necessary conditions in determining the verdict of the experiment (along with the standard `in-built` checks).
+Resilience Probes are pluggable checks that can be defined within the ChaosEngine for any Chaos Experiment.
+The fault pods execute these checks based on the mode they are defined in & factor their success as necessary conditions in determining the verdict of the fault (along with the standard `in-built` checks).

 ## Prerequisites

-To understand the concepts of Probes better make sure you are aware of the [ChaosEngine](chaos-engine.md) Custom Resources and promql queries (for Prometheus Probes)
+To understand the concepts of Probes better make sure you are aware of the [ChaosEngine](glossary.md) Custom Resources and promql queries (for Prometheus Probes)

 ## Probes